vsphere-tmm/vcf-automation-samples/java/README.md

 Identify a vRA instance that is reachable from your machine and provide the following details of the instance in src/main/resources/application.yaml:
    - server.url
    - server.access_token
+   - server.verify_ssl
+   - server.ssl_cert_path

+ Provide the ssl certificate path in perm format if verify_ssl is set to true.
 ```

 #### 2. Steps to download and generate project-service client sdk
 **Downloading vRA specs and generating client bindings for vRA specs using Open API**